- "Could not sign in. Please check your network connection and try again"

 - Make sure that all letters are lower case.

-- Make sure that special characters are correct (for example, no commas (,) where there should be full stops (.)).
+- Make sure that special characters are correct.
+For example, no commas (,) where there should be a period (.).

-Note: You might experience issues if your email address is associated with more than one Apple ID.
-If you have multiple Apple IDs, log in to My Apple ID with each Apple ID and confirm that each email address you wish to use for FaceTime or Messages is associated with only a single Apple ID.
+You might experience issues if your email address is associated with more than one Apple ID.
+If you have multiple Apple IDs, log in to My Apple ID with each Apple ID and confirm that each email address you wish to use for Messages or FaceTime is associated with only a single Apple ID.

 Set up an app-specific password